The sad truth is that we’ve all seen mould inside of our washing machines in some way or another…

 And of course, you can still use the bicarbonate of soda and vinegar trick for removing smells.

 QUICK FACT: White vinegar can clean over 80% of mould species and can also help to prevent mould from returning.
 One of nature’s little cleaning wonders!
-Check out where to buy white vinegar for cleaning if you don’t already have some in your cleaning cupboard.
+See our guide on where to buy white vinegar for cleaning if you don’t already have some in your cleaning cupboard.

 How Often Should You Clean the Washing Machine Drawer?